dolittle/DotNET.Applications/Documentation/Backend/concepts_and_value_objects.md

 with a single property.

 > [!Note]
-> Value objects within doLittle consider the *System Type* to be integral to their identity.
+> Value objects within Dolittle consider the *System Type* to be integral to their identity.
 While it is permissible to inherit from a Value<T>
 > or ConceptAs<T> that you have created, a type of the base class and a type of subclass **WILL NOT** be considered equal, even if they have
 > all properties identical.
 A value object can only be equal to itself or another object of the same type.